-It’s been 10 years since the federal government introduced it, and the tax-free savings account (TFSA) is as popular as ever.
-According to Statistics Canada, 13.5 million Canadians had opened one of these flexible investment tools by the end of 2016.
+It’s been 11 years since the federal government introduced the tax-free savings account (TFSA) and it's as popular as ever.
+According to Statistics Canada, 14 million Canadians had opened one of these flexible investment tools by the end of 2017.

 It’s easy to see why.
 As the name says, any investment you hold inside your TFSA grows tax-free.
 Plus, you can withdraw from these accounts whenever you want.
 You can use your TFSA to help pay for a new home, your children’s education or even retirement.
 And you’re not taxed when you take the money out, either.